 ~ Radio talk show hosts shouldn’t go off-script: And yes, Rush Limbaugh, I’m talking about you.
 You attempted to be funny when bringing this topic up.
 Your show is about ratings…I get that.
 And any topic dealing with sex (even in a limited way) will help create listeners.
 It makes perfect sense – people dig sex!
 And listening to political meanderings on it can be entertaining.
 But you went off script – fancying yourself as a Conservative alternative to John Stewart or Stephen Colbert.
 And you failed.
 It came off as crass and offensive.
 Then, after embarrassing yourself, you spent the next day making things worse.
 You started by calling a Georgetown Law grad student a “slut” and a “prostitute” and finished the next day by saying that she should post videos of herself having sex online if any portion of your taxes go to her medical costs.
 Smooth.
 Nothing tacky about that at all.
 Basically, you played right into the stereotype many women have of Conservative males – that they’re socially oppressive and uneducated louts who want women to cook, screw and be silent.
 Because of your grievous stupidity, your advertisers abandoned you in droves.
 At this rate, you’ll have to run ads for erectile dysfunction to stay on the air…oh, oops, you’re already doing that.
 Also, Senators shouldn’t go off script, either.
 Please…no more jokes about clenching aspirin between your knees.

-~ There’s a real debate here…but it’s not about sex: My fellow Republicans, you had the White House on the ropes.
+~ There’s a real debate here…but it’s not about sex: Dear Republicans, you had the White House on the ropes.
 You backed ‘em into a corner over the separation of church and state.
 After all, how can a government, in good faith, cleanly enforce a policy of insurable birth prevention when dealing with a religious institution opposed to it (most notably, the Catholic church who disavows birth control altogether, in any form)?
 But you let the debate go from there….that was, at least, a debate worth having.
 Whether it’s the right of gay couples to marry, or birth control as an insurable practice, the government’s recourse with churches is hindered by our Constitution.
 But, rather than focusing on that most salient point, you let the whole topic devolve into a punchline.
 And you may well have given President Obama the female vote this Fall as a result.

 But beyond all that, let’s keep in mind it’s 2012.
 As a modern society, why are we even bothering with a discussion on birth control?
 It seems like this debate ended with Margaret Sanger (and Planned Parenthood) sometime in the 50′s.
 How it got recycled this year is a true mystery.